matomo-org/developer-documentation/docs/form-analytics/faq.md

 _paq.push(['FormAnalytics::trackFormConversion', '', 'loginId'])
 ```

-It is recommended, to call this method as early as possible in your Piwik tracking code.
+It is recommended to call this `FormAnalytics::trackFormConversion` method as early as possible in your Piwik tracking code.

-Please note that a form conversion does not automatically track a form submit and you may have to call both methods if
+Please note that if your form does not have a submit button, you may have to call both methods `FormAnalytics::trackFormSubmit` and `FormAnalytics::trackFormConversion`.
-your form does not have a submit button:
+This is because  a form conversion does not automatically track a form submit.

 ```js
 _paq.push(['FormAnalytics::trackFormSubmit', document.getElementById('loginId')]);